Paperspace/Docs/explore-train-deploy/workflows/using-yaml-for-data-science.md

 ### Dataset identifiers

-Currently there is an artifact in the system where a dataset must be referred to by its ID, but its ID is not known until the dataset is generated.
-The dataset must therefore be generated outside the given YAML file.
-This can be done in the GUI under the Data tab by clicking Add.
+Daataset must be referred to by their names or IDs within the YAML file.
+The dataset must therefore be created outside of YAML file currently.
+This can be done in the GUI under the Data tab by clicking Add, or using the CLI command `gradient datasets create ...`.

 ![](../../.gitbook/assets/create_dataset.png)

 ### Dataset versions

-Datasets can be referred to by their their version \(e.g. `datasetId:version`\), or just by identifier \(e.g. `datasetId`\).
+Datasets can be referred to by their version \(e.g. `datasetId:version`\), or just by name or ID \(e.g. `datasetId`\).
 The latter can be useful when you want to refer to the latest version of a dataset, perhaps produced in a preceding workflow.
 Additionally, you can reference a dataset by team namespace \(e.g. `namespace/datasetId:version`\).

 ### Some GitHub action syntax is not supported